mmacrory-tw/-commercial-trading-java-techtestmaster/README.md

 ## My approach

-I chose to break the task into separate stages.
-Considering that we may not have the memory available to immediately process the entire input file, I added an inputFileProcessor to split the file into multiple files based on the character length of each word.
-These files are temporary and deleted after anagram finding has complete.
+Considering that we may not have the memory available to immediately process the entire input file, I utilised the BufferReader to split the file into groups based on the character length of each word.
-The grouped files are then processed one by one, with the characters of each string being sorted and matches added to the output string.
+The groups are then processed one by one, with the characters of each string being sorted and anagrams added to the output string.

 ## Big O analysis
 Where n = total number of words
       k = num of chars in word

-Space complexity = O(n) as we only store each word once.
-While new strings and files are created they are not kept.
+Space complexity = O(n * k) as we only store each word once times the number of chars in the word.
 Time complexity = O(n * k log k) as we process n words and sort them by length k

 ## Improvements for the future
-- Avoid creation of temporary files and store temp groupings in memory
-- Improved sorting algorithm to allow consideration for duplicates, if a duplicate is detected we shouldn't waste time sorting chars again
+- Improved sorting algorithm to allow consideration for duplicates, if a duplicate is detected we shouldn't waste time sorting chars again.
+Could also add support for unordered file input with a more complex algorithm.
 - Further testing including consideration for case sensitivity and invalid string inputs in files
 - Output resulting anagrams to one or many files, depending on the intention